 However, this artificial island also serves as a long recreational park, where you can hike, swim, cycle, trampoline, climb, eat, drink and generally be merry.
 For one weekend every June, a chunk of it turns into a huge open-air music festival: the Donauinselfest (Danube Island festival)

 And it’s free.

 The music typically covers various genres, including rock, pop, rap, hip hop, electronic music, swing (yep), folk, and metal, and all things in between.

 Plus there are all sorts of other activities to fill each day with, not to mention a host of stands waiting to keep you fed and watered (not free).

-The 2019 Donauinselfest has 11 stages, 600 hours of music, and 17 themed activity areas, pulling in an expected 2.4 million visitors.
-Curiously, it’s actually organised by the Vienna SPÖ, the political party that has more or less formed the city government for decades.
+The 2019 Donauinselfest has 13 stages, 600 hours of music, and 17 themed activity areas.
+It should pull in around 2.4 million visitors.
+Curiously, a political party organises everything: the SPÖ has more or less formed the city government for decades.

 It’s early for the 2020 details, which I’ll write about as soon as the information reaches me.

 The 2019 focus was on (surprise!)
 Austrian music, with the event headlined by Austro-legends, Wolfgang Ambros, Christina Stürmer, and Seiler & Speer.

 International performers included Mando Diao, Alice Merton, and Revolverheld.
 These joined a roll call from the past that has featured such luminaries as Lisa Stansfield, Amy Mcdonald, Michael Bolton, Sean Paul, Bob Geldof, as well as a who’s who of the wider German-speaking music worlds.